Forescout/eyeExtend-Connect/Fortinet VPN/README.md

 - See Contact Information above.

 ## About the eyeExtend Connect Fortinet VPN APP
+### Version v1.1.0 - Fixes issue with integer/string for property connect_fvpn_index which was shown up on 1.5.0 version of Connec; it also has a new property connect_fvpn_poll – this property records the poll time.
+This can then be used in policy to delete hosts where this value is older than the last poll time

-### Version v1.3.0 - Fixes issue related to polling/discovery script failure with SSL-VPN Web User; Removes proxy panel from deployment wizard
+### Version v1.0.3 - Fixes issue related to polling/discovery script failure with SSL-VPN Web User; Removes proxy panel from deployment wizard

 ### Version v1.0.0 Fortinet VPN APP